borregaio/special-system/README.md

 code .
 ```

-## Steps Followed to Create the Website
+## Steps Followed to Create the Portfolio Website

 1. **HTML Structure:**
-   - Develop the HTML structure, focusing on creating sections for different aspects of the portfolio, such as projects and contact information.
+   - Developed the HTML structure, focusing on creating sections for different aspects of the portfolio, such as projects and contact information.

       ```html
       <section id="work">